 Options are granted to directors, executives, employees and consultants of the Consolidated Entity in the form of share-based payments.
-There is currently no formal employee share plan, however selected employees of the Consolidated Entity were granted options during the year.
-The purpose of the grant of options to selected employees is to:
+There is currently no formal employee share plan, however selected employees of the Consolidated Entity were granted options during the previous year.
+The purpose of the grant of options to selected employees was to:

-- recognise the ongoing ability of the employees of the Consolidated Entity and their expected efforts and contribution in the long term to the performance and success of the Consolidated Entity; and - provide an incentive to the employees of the Consolidated Entity to remain in their employment in the long term. - (b) Share based payments exploration expenditure
+- recognise the ongoing ability of the employees of the Consolidated Entity and their expected efforts and contribution in the long term to the performance and success of the Consolidated Entity; and - provide an incentive to the employees of the Consolidated Entity to remain in their employment in the long term. - (b) Summaries of options granted